vives-projectwerk2-2019/BUG-Bug-Universal-Gamecontroller/docs/projectwerk2/requirements/collaboration.md

 ## Slack

 A slack channel "bug" is created for this project.
 Preferable all communication and discussions should be done here if it does not concern to Redmine.
+To keep discussions a bit grouped, be sure to make use of threads in the slack channel.

 [https://eo-ict-vives.slack.com/messages/bug/](https://eo-ict-vives.slack.com/messages/bug/)